 Another heavy-hitter of the accounting software industry, Intuit Quickbooks offers the QuickBooks Accounting app to help keep your business at your fingertips, with third-party app compatibility to help sync other areas of your business.

 Quickbooks’ app can help keep all of your business contacts in the one spot, and track expenses through a receipt-capture function through your phone’s camera.
 You can send quotes and invoices, as well as track overdue payments and send reminders to clients.
 Plus, the mobile dashboard provides a screenshot of how your business is currently tracking across billings, invoices and any other range of parameters that you’d like to set.
-Plus, there are a number of customisable features and functions to help you get the most out of your business while on the go.
+There are a number of customisable features and functions to help you get the most out of your business while on the go.

 - The Quickbooks App is free to download and use if you have an existing Quickbooks subscription.
 It’s available on both iOS and Android.